Serveny/base_defense/README.md

 - Materials (produced by factories)
   (- Buildings and towers have levels)
 - Base has own defense system and if it got hit by an enemy, it will consume resources to defend.
 If there are no resources anymore, the game is over.
+- Base consumes energy constantly.
+If there is a specific time no energy, the game is over
+- Controls:
+  - Shift: Show all tower ranges